Something Wicked This Way Comes (film): Production

-Ray Bradbury first wrote the original novel as a screenplay adapted from his 1948 short story "Black Ferris" in 1958, intended as a directorial vehicle for Gene Kelly.
+Ray Bradbury first wrote the original screenplay adapted from his 1948 short story "Black Ferris" in 1958, intended for Gene Kelly as director.
 Financing for the project never came, and Bradbury converted the screenplay into a novel, published in 1962.

-In 1971, Bradbury agreed to write a new screenplay based on the novel for Jack Clayton, who Bradbury previously worked with on Moby Dick.
+In 1971, Bradbury agreed to write a new screenplay based on the novel for Jack Clayton, with whom Bradbury previously worked on Moby Dick.
 In January 1973, Sam Peckinpah was announced as director for the film, with a script written by Bradbury.

-By June 1976, Clayton had returned as director and the property was being developed by The Bryna Company, a film production company formed by Kirk Douglas.
-Douglas became interested in the property after meeting Bradbury at a bookstore in Los Angeles, and initially intended to star in the film.
-Douglas' son Peter Douglas was the producer of the film alongside Robert Chartoff and Irwin Winkler.
-They secured a deal with Paramount Pictures to finance the $6,000,000 production, which was to be filmed on location in Texas.
+In June 1976, Clayton returned as director and the property was being developed by The Bryna Company, a production company formed by Kirk Douglas.
+Douglas became interested in the property after meeting Bradbury at a bookstore in Los Angeles, and intended to star in the film.
+Douglas' son Peter Douglas was set to produce, with Robert Chartoff and Irwin Winkler.
+They secured a deal with Paramount Pictures to finance the $6,000,000 production, to be filmed on location in Texas.
 However, production never began and the film was eventually put into turnaround by Paramount CEO Barry Diller over the objections of feature division president David V. Picker.
 At various times, Mark Rydell and Steven Spielberg expressed interest in making the film.

-At this time Walt Disney Pictures was concentrating on films with more mature themes in an attempt to break free from their stereotype as an animation and family film studio.
-In 1981, Disney acquired the film rights to Something Wicked This Way Comes and announced that it would go into production with a $16 million budget.
-The studio sought Bradbury's input on selecting a cast and director, and he suggested Clayton feeling they had worked well together at Paramount.
-Peter Douglas returned as the film's producer, but Kirk Douglas was unable to appear in the film despite playing a major role in its pre-production.
-In a 1981 issue of Cinefantastique, Bradbury stated that his top choices to play Mr. Dark were Peter O'Toole and Christopher Lee, but Disney decided to go with a relatively unknown actor instead in order to keep the budget down, and Jonathan Pryce was eventually cast.
+At this time, Walt Disney Pictures was focusing on films with more mature themes in an attempt to break free from its image as an animation and family film studio.
+In 1981, they acquired the film rights to Something Wicked This Way Comes and announced that it would go into production with a $16 million budget.
+They asked Bradbury for his input on selecting a cast and director, and he suggested Clayton, feeling they had worked well together at Paramount.
+Peter Douglas returned as the film's producer, but Kirk Douglas was unable to appear in it despite playing a major role in its pre-production.
+In a 1981 issue of Cinefantastique, Bradbury said that his top choices for Mr. Dark were Peter O'Toole and Christopher Lee, but to keep the budget down, Disney decided to cast Jonathan Pryce, who was still relatively unknown.